-Unlike 15 percent state-owned Renault, Peugeot has no government shareholder.
-But political influence has grown as its finances weakened, leading to the 18.5 billion euro refinancing deal that put a ministerial representative on the board.
+Unlike Renault, which is still 15 percent state-owned, the government has no stake in Peugeot, but political influence has grown as its finances weakened, leading to the 18.5 billion euro refinancing deal that put a government representative on the board.

 Unveiling the bailout, including a 7 billion euro state guarantee, ministers said they would expect to be consulted on strategy and sounded a cautious note on the GM alliance.